Share a Journey

-Take a tour; we offer private, group and topic specific tours.
+We offer private, group, school and topic specific tours.
 Our eclectic collection includes archaeological finds from the early French fort, the lighthouse stories along the LaHave river, to the tools and homestead stories of traditional tradespeople that formed the basis of our early economy including the "Age of Sail", lumbering and agriculture.

 Our Local History